 #3 Megan Racing

 If you’re looking for a very affordable Y-pipe, Megan Racing is a great choice.
-There isn’t much of anything special about their Y-pipe.
-It’s simple in its design, it’s constructed from high-quality T-304 stainless steel, and it uses high-flow flex pipes to improve resonance and allow for a bit of wiggle in the exhaust.
+There isn’t anything strikingly special or different about their Y-pipe, but it gets the job done.
+It’s simple in design, constructed from high-quality T-304 stainless steel, and uses high-flow flex pipes to improve resonance and allow for a bit of wiggle room in the exhaust.

 #4 aFe Power

-The last option on the list is the aFe Power Twisted Steel, which is unique from all the other options on the list because it combines the cat section with the y-pipe section.
+The last option on the list is the aFe Power Twisted Steel, which is unique from all the other options on the list because it combines the cat section with the Y-pipe section.
 This means you can upgrade both sections of your exhaust at the same time, making life much easier.
-Aside from the unique design, this system is constructed very similarly to the Megan Racing Y-pipe above.
+Apart from its unique design, this system is constructed very similarly to the Megan Racing Y-pipe above.

 How Does an Exhaust Add Power to your 350Z?